maziac/lagmeter/Readme.md

 You need a program that reacts on game controller button presses.
 E.g. jstest-gtk in Linux.
 The photo sensor need to be arranged just above the (small) screen area that changes when the button is pressed.
 For the tests with the emulator you can use the ZX Spectrum program (sna-file) in this repository.
 It reads the (ZX Spectrum) keyboard and toggles the screen (e.g. black/white).
 In the emulator you need to map the game controller button to the "0" Spectrum key.
-- **"Total SVGA Lag"**: Same as "Total Monitor Lag" but instead of measuring the photo transitor it monitors the SVGA output of the PC.
+- **"Test: Button -> AD2 (eg.SVGA)" (Total SVGA Lag)**: Same as "Total Monitor Lag" but instead of measuring the photo transitor it monitors the SVGA output of the PC.
 I.e. as a result you get the lag without the monitor.
-- **"Monitor Lag"**: This measures the monitor lag itself.
+- **"Test: SVGA -> Photosensor" (Monitor Lag)**: This measures the monitor lag itself.
 For this you need to connect all cables: Game controller button, photo transitor (at monitor) and SVGA at the SVGA output ofthe PC (because the monitor is connected as well you need a Y-SVGA adapter to connect both at the same time).
 Please note: monitor manufacturers have very sophisticated ways to measure the latency.
 The way used here is very simple, so the results may differ from your monitor's specification.
 - **"Minimum Button Press Time/Reliability Test"**: It measures the minimumt time required to press the game controller's button so that it is reliably recognized.
 Because of polling intervals (see above) it can happen that a button press is not recognized at all if it is too short.
 This test measures the time and the number of button presses for a certain button press time.
 Whenever a button press doesn't lead to a visual response the minimum press time is increased andthe test starts all over again.
 The test will run "forever", i.e. you can leave it running for a day to see if your system really catches all button presses.
 Or to put in another way: the tests shows you how long you have to press the button at a minimum so that it is reliably recognized.